eng-mohamed-eldeeb/Math_Magicians/my-app/README.md

 ## Math magicians Project

-> it a UI for a calcluator
+> it a class based component for a calcluator

 ## Screenshot